WPCD-Workflows/documentation/source/old/itm/public/xml/itm_cpo_handling.rst

      call copy_cpo(cpo_source, cpo_target)

-where cpo_source and cpo_target are single time slices or arrays of a CPO (or other ITM data structure) of the same derived type, real scalars, or real arrays (1D - 7D).
+where cpo_source and cpo_target are single time slices or arrays of a CPO (or other EU-IM data structure) of the same derived type, real scalars, or real arrays (1D - 7D).
 The allocation of the elements of the target structure is done automatically.